There is a saying in the world of cryptocurrencies:

 - We would recommend buying the hardware wallet directly from the manufacturer to reduce the risk of forgery and the risk of the private keys being compromised.

-This product is released by Shenzen-based SafePal, a company backed by cryptocurrency exchange Binance.
+This product is released by Shenzen-based SafePal, a company backed by Binance.

-You’ll be glad to know that this S1 supports 19 blockchain networks and a little over 10,000 individual cryptocurrency tokens and coins.
+You’ll be glad to know that the S1 currently supports 54 blockchain networks and almost all the cryptocurrency tokens and coins (~10,000) you can think of.

 The hardware wallet has support for unlimited currency storage and will be periodically updated to add support for new cryptocurrencies.